lindbrook/packageRank/README.md

 ![](man/figures/README-month_code-1.png)<!-- -->

-There are three things to keep in mind with these plots of aggregated data.
-First, each point, with the likely exception of the latest observation (far right), represents the total monthly count on the last day of the month: in the plot above, the solid point on the far left is the total count for January 2021.
+There are three things to keep in mind with these aggregated data plots.
+First, each point, with the likely exception of the latest observation (far right), represents the total count on the last day of the month.
+For example, in the plot above the solid point on the far left records the total download count for the month of January (plotted on January 31).
 Second, it’s likely that the latest observation is still in-progress.
-In that case, two points are plotted (far right): a “grayed-out” one for the in-progress total and a highlighted one for the estimated total.
-Currently, I compute the estimate using the proportion of the unit of observation completed.
-So in the plot above, there were 2,010 recorded downloads from August 1 through August 15.
+In that case, two points are plotted (far right): a “grayed-out” point for the in-progress total and a highlighted point for the estimated total.
+Currently, I compute the estimate by extrapolating from the proportion of the unit of observation completed.
+For example, in the plot above, there were 2,010 recorded downloads from August 1 through August 15.
 This leads to an estimated 4,154 downloads for the month (31 / 15 \* 2010).
-Third, if you include a smoother via `smooth = TRUE`, the curve only passes through complete, not in-progress, data points.
+Third, if you include a smoother, via `smooth = TRUE`, the curve will only pass through complete, not in-progress, data.

 #### `packages = NULL`